kaustubhpande73/Cuisine-Predictor/README.md

 The code can be run by using the below command.
 To add each ingresdient, use --ingredient and add each.
 For adding ingredients with two or more words, use quotes, like 'hot dog'

             pipenv run python project3/predictor.py --ingredient
+ I have also used jupyter notebook for testing the code

  # Links used for reference
  1. https://www.stackvidhya.com/train-test-split-using-sklearn-in-python/